 If I had to estimate how many times I’ve seen Grease, I reckon it’d be on the higher end of the hundreds.
 It’s one of those movies, kinda like Dirty Dancing, Pretty Woman and Ghost, that you can come back to time and time again for a bit of mindless pleasure.
-And this year marks a special birthday for Sandy, Danny and the rest of the gang from Rydell High, because everyone’s fave musical has just turned 40.
+Last year marked a special birthday for Sandy, Danny and the rest of the gang from Rydell High, because everyone’s fave musical turned 40.
 FORTY YEARS since we first crushed on the T-Birds, wanted to be Pink Ladies, and learnt all the moves to the Hand Jive.

 Because we didn’t have time to put on a birthday party, we thought we’d do the next best thing and share some cool facts from the movie – most of which we never knew.
 It’s the stuff every Grease fan needs to know and it’ll make you want to go back and watch it all over again with fresh eyes.

 – Grease debuted on Broadway as a musical in 1971 before it was adapted for the big screen, premiering for us Aussies on August 3, 1978.

 – NONE of the cast were high school-aged.
 The youngest cast members were Pink Lady Marty Maraschino (Dinah Manoff) and Sandy’s jock BF, Tim (Lorenzo Lamas), who were both 19.
 Olivia Newton John (ONJ) was 29, John Travolta was 23, Kenickie (Jeff Conaway) was 26, ‘Crater Face’ was 30 and the oldest cast member was Rizzo (Stockard Channing) who was 33 at the time of filming.
 This was pre-Botox, so I reckon they all looked pretty amaze.

 – The first choice for Danny Zuko was actually The Fonz, Henry Winkler, who turned down the role because it was too close to his character on Happy Days.